2021–22 Port Vale F.C. season: Finances

-For a fifth successive season, the club kept season tickets at an "early bird price" of £310 in the Lorne Street and £295 in all other stands.
+For a fifth-successive season, the club kept season tickets at an "early bird price" of £310 in the Lorne Street and £295 in all other stands.
 Over 5,000 season tickets were sold.
+The club sold over 12,000 replica kits, with the home shirts inspired by Roger Federer and the away kits inspired by the club's "Black and Gold Until It's Sold" fans' group, both designed by Patrick Shanahan.
+The club lost £1.2 million over the season and was subsidised via loans from owner Carol Shanahan.

 Cup competitions

 Port Vale were drawn at home to Accrington Stanley (League One) in the first round of the FA Cup.
 They belied their league status to cruise to a 5–1 victory after the away side were reduced to ten men on the 70-minute mark, with Wilson scoring a hat-trick and Cass and Lloyd scoring their first goals for the club.
 They were drawn away to League One side Burton Albion in the second round and seemed to have been beaten 1–0 when Politic scored an equalizing goal on 79 minutes and a winner just three minutes later.
 Their reward was a home tie with Premier League side Brentford in the third round.
 Brentford won the game 4–1, though Harratt's debut goal on the 70th-minute had given the Vale hope of coming back from 2–0 down, whilst Clarke was pleased with his side's performance considering they had not played a game in four weeks.

-Vale were beaten 2–1 by Sunderland (League One) in the first round of the EFL Cup, though Clarke berated the referee for disallowing a Vale goal for a foul on the goalkeeper and stated that the decision to award Sunderland a penalty for a foul by Stone was also incorrect.
+Vale were beaten 2–1 by Sunderland (League One) in the first round of the EFL Cup.
+However, Clarke berated the referee for disallowing a Vale goal for a foul on the goalkeeper.
+He stated that the decision to award Sunderland a penalty for a foul by Stone was also incorrect.

 Vale were drawn into Northern Group D of the EFL Trophy alongside Bolton Wanderers (League One), Rochdale (League Two) and Liverpool U21.
 Seven changes were made way at Bolton Wanderers, and Vale came from a goal down to lead 2–1, only to lose the game 3–2.
-They went on to beat Rochdale 1–0 at home thanks to a stoppage-time winner, in a game which saw 17-year old Ellis Jones make his debut as a half-time substitute.
-Despite resting most of the first-team, Clarke's side cruised to a 5–0 victory over the Liverpool youth-team.
+They went on to beat Rochdale 1–0 at home thanks to a stoppage-time winner, in a game which saw 17-year-old Ellis Jones make his debut as a half-time substitute.
+Despite resting most of the first-team, Clarke's side cruised to a 5–0 victory over the Liverpool youth team.
 They were drawn away to League One leaders Rotherham United in the second round, and held the "Millers" to a creditable 1–1 draw before they lost the penalty shoot-out 5–3.